danjphill/imagemagick-aws-lambda-2/README.md

 ## Deploying to AWS as a layer

 Run the following command to deploy the compiled result as a layer in your AWS account.
+The precompiled layer files are in the binaries folder.

 ```
 make deploy DEPLOYMENT_BUCKET=<YOUR BUCKET NAME>